croedel/MTECmqtt/README.md

 * PyModbus
 * paho-mqtt (if you want to use the MQTT server)

+I recommend to install it in a `venv`.
 The python modules can be installed easily by using `pip`:

 ```